Amy: (mother of Sam, Isaac and Faith): Are you guys done with breakfast?

 Gehan: I think involving the kids in preparing healthy food, it’s really setting good foundations for the future and what we hope is that coming in now, as they grow they’ll be able to keep doing that for themselves with less guidance from us.

-Amy: Okay.
+Amy: OK.
 Isaac, that should be good.
 Do you want some banana bread for your snack?

 Sam: Will I wrap this in glad wrap?

-Amy: Okay.
+Amy: OK.
 Isaac, can you put this stuff away for me please?

 Amy: They know that they can chop up some vegetables and keep them in a container, and go take those during the day, hopefully they’ll learn as they get older to continue doing that, rather than going for things like chips or cookies.